Élisabeth Greffulhe: Life

 The countess helped establish the art of James Whistler, and she actively promoted such artists as Auguste Rodin, Antonio de La Gandara and Gustave Moreau.
+She was the subject of paintings and drawings by Paul César Helleu, Antonio de La Gandara, Carolus-Duran, Eugène Lami, Philip de László, Aimé Morot and others, whereas Louis-Julien Franceschi carved her bust in white Carrara marble.

 Gabriel Fauré dedicated to her his Pavane, which received its first full performance, with the optional chorus, at a garden party she held in the Bois de Boulogne.
 She was a patron of Sergei Diaghilev's Ballets Russes, and launched a fashion for greyhound racing.
 Fascinated by science, she helped Marie Curie to finance the creation of the Institute of Radium, and Édouard Branly to pursue his research on radio transmission and telemechanical systems.

+Dieppe became a fashionable seaside resort for Parisian and London society in the mid-19th century.
+Since at least the 1860s, many musicians found work there at the theatre or casino (see "Casino de Dieppe" on Wikipedia in French for details on the history of the orchestra of the casino), during the summer months when the Parisian establishments were idle.
+In 1887, E. Greffulhe acquired a villa there, "La Case": this vast Anglo-Norman-style building is featured in Monet's painting "La Falaise à Dieppe".

 She is one of the main inspirations for the character of the duchesse de Guermantes in Marcel Proust's À la recherche du temps perdu.
 Her husband, Count Greffulhe, is the main and almost unique inspiration for the character of the duc de Guermantes.
 A recent biography demonstrates – relying in particular on research into the author's draft notebooks – that Countess Greffulhe and her family, who inspired several of the characters in À la recherche du temps perdu, played a major role in the genesis of the work and in the discovery of the "magic" name of Guermantes.